New dimension spectra: finer information on scaling and homogeneity: Decreasing sequences with decreasing gaps

 More precisely, we study \emph{decreasing sequences with decreasing gaps}, which we formulate as follows.
 Let $f$ be a function from $\mathbb{R}^+$ to $[0,1]$ such that $f(x)$ and $g(x):=f(x)-f(x+1)$ are both strictly decreasing functions and they converge to $0$ as $x\rightarrow\infty$.
 We also assume for convenience that both $f$ and $g$ are smooth.
 Our set of interest is then

 The following result (stated using our notation) was proved by Garc\'ia, Hare and Mendivil \cite[Proposition 4]{Garcia}.
 We also obtained this result, using a different proof, in answer to a question posed to us by Chris Miller (Ohio State University), but we omit our argument and refer the reader to \cite{Garcia}.
+We also refer the reader to our proof of Theorem \ref{assspiral}, which proves a similar dichotomy in a different setting.

 \begin{thm}[Garc\'ia, Hare and Mendivil] Let $F= \{0\} \cup \{f(n)\}_{n\in\mathbb{N}}$ be a decreasing sequence with decreasing gaps as described above.
 Then the Assouad dimension of $F$ is either $0$ or $1$.
 Moreover, the Assouad dimension is 0 if and only if $f(n)$ decays to 0 exponentially. \end{thm}